“Kindness in words creates confidence. Kindness in thinking created profoundness. Kindness in giving created love.”

 Bill Elliot – Board Member

 William D. Elliot is the Chairman of the Board of Directors of Davis H. Elliot Company, an electrical construction firm.
 Formerly he served as the company’s president and CEO.
 A former practicing attorney in Virginia, he also holds an MA in Conflict Transformation.
 Bill has served on numerous community and business boards, currently including the boards of the Foundation for Roanoke Valley and the Roanoke Cultural Endowment.
-Bill plays an advisory role to CRT.
+Bill plays an advisory role in CRT.

 Robin Saenger – Board Member